lablup/beps/drafts/BEP1000-redefining-accelerator-metadata.md

 ### Problems

-A single plugin may return only one AcceleratorMetadata.Example) If the cuda plugin has multiple devices with different configurations (e.g., 2 GPUs with MIG enabled and 6 GPUs without it), it cannot return two different AcceleratorMetadata instances.
+* A single plugin may return only one `AcceleratorMetadata`.
+  - e.g., If the cuda plugin has multiple devices with different configurations (e.g., 2 GPUs with MIG enabled and 6 GPUs without it), it cannot return two different AcceleratorMetadata instances.
-It is confusing whether AcceleratorMetadata represents a resource slot or a device (it's for resource slot!).
+* It is confusing whether `AcceleratorMetadata` represents a resource slot or a device (it's for resource slot!).
 The name should be clarified.

-We need to expand the metadata format to include various device capabilities such as compute precision support, partition capability, and memory hierarchy.
+* We need to expand the metadata format to include various device capabilities such as compute precision support, partition capability, and memory hierarchy.

 ## Proposed structure (WIP)